dd86k/ddgtk4/README.md

 - Does not offer OOP wrappers.
 - Does not (yet) offer static bindings.
 - GDK and GSK bindings are missing.
-- Windows dependencies are a bit messy, due to FFI.
+- Windows dependencies are available under Gvsbuild.
-  - WebKitGTK is generally unavailable on Windows.
-MSYS2 does not offer binaries.

 Requirements:
 - D compiler.